Learning Pathways for Your Child

 Students may undertake either the:

-Typically, Catholic schools offer a wide range of subjects and make every effort to tailor a senior secondary program to match student interests and career aspirations.
+Typically, Catholic schools offer a wide range of studies, and make every effort to tailor a program to match student interests and career aspirations.

 Schools also provide pathways for students with diverse learning needs.
 All necessary information and advice are provided by the school.